Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 # Day 04 - Introduction to Data concept & Hadoop Ecosystem :elephant::elephant:

+## Overview:
+Today's session is dedicated to deepening your understanding of the Hadoop ecosystem, a powerful framework for distributed storage and processing of large datasets.
+You'll explore key components such as Hadoop Distributed File System (HDFS), MapReduce, YARN, Hive, ZooKeeper, HBase, and Kafka, gaining insights into their roles and applications in big data processing.
+The focus is on developing a high-level understanding of the Hadoop ecosystem and its role in big data processing.

 ## Goals:
 - Gain a foundational understanding of the Hadoop ecosystem.
 - Explore key components and their roles in big data processing.